 - In some instances, a chargeback operation may elect to subsidize its goods or services by charging rates that are lower than actual cost.
 Chargeback operation deficits caused by intentional subsidies may not be carried forward as adjustments to future billing rates.
 The amount and funding source of subsidies must be identified in the Chargeback Worksheet.

-- Auditable financial, statistical and other records related to chargeback operations are the responsibility of the chargeback operation manager and must be retained for three years from the end of the fiscal year to which the records relate.
+- Auditable financial, statistical and other records related to chargeback operations are the responsibility of the chargeback team chairman and must be retained for three years from the end of the fiscal year to which the records relate.
 Records are subject to audit by federal and other sponsors as well as internal and external auditors and University administrators.

 III.
 Rate Development: